nidebo/adm/README.md

 It allows a text or code scan search for books, and the possibility to manage books by lists and find the books that your friends have available to exchange!

 Presentación: bit.ly/projectboox

+Update 04/2014: Currently the server the app uses is no longer available.